itbalan/envoy-opa/README.md

 1. Change the header 'from' value to 'partner2' - you should see the name printed in the result
 2. Change the header 'from' value to anything other than 'partner1 or partner2' or remove the 'from' header itself - you should recieve 403 - Forbidden

-Case 2: POST is accessible to only partner1 curl --location --request POST 'http://localhost:8080/test/greeting?name=<any name>' \
+Case 2: POST is accessible to only partner1 <br>
+curl --location --request POST 'http://localhost:8080/test/greeting?name=<any name>' \
 --header 'from: partner2'